djsereno/Tac-Tic-Toe/README.md

 # Tac-Tic-Toe
  A simple Tic Tac Toe game.

- This version of the game operates by simply clicking the squares on the game board, relying on user input for both players.
+ This version of the game uses a Monte Carlo simulation for the AI opponent.